 “Nissan makes it easy to spec an Ariya.
 Once you choose a trim level, there are no individual options to choose – just color.
 I love the way the Ariya looks with two-tone paint, and the white and black has the highest contrast.”

 Light Gray Interior $0

 Each exterior color choice comes paired with one interior color.
 The Ariya’s light gray interior combines high-tech recycled fabrics with synthetic leather to create a welcoming space.
 Three digital screens are perched on top of the dashboard, and climate and other haptic controls are embedded into matte-finished trim that looks like recycled wood.
 A copper-colored trim strip bisects the dashboard and hides the air vents.
 The ambience is high-tech, welcoming, and distinctively Japanese in its use of colors and materials.

 “It’s no surprise that the Evolve+ trim is the most popular so far,” says Frank.
-“It has everything you’d want and need for a great price – and that’s before you factor in up to $7,500 in federal incentives plus any local incentives that may be available to you.
+“It has everything you’d want and need for a great price.
 Reserving an Ariya is easy, and can be done on the Nissan website, or at our dealership.”